orta/robb.is/_posts/2015-02-06-beyond-uxkit.md

 OS X would make it easier to switch between the two platforms and even allow for cross platform code where the interaction patterns permit it.

-This got a lot of people pretty exited.
+This got a lot of people pretty excited.

 Now, we don't know if UXKit is more than just a convenient shim built by the Photos team and if it will ever become a public framework, but even if it will,